DOWNPOURDIGITAL/physics/README.md

 	autoStep: true, // whether to use the world for stepping });
 ```
 Methods are the same as `EulerSpring`.

+## `Passthrough`

+Drop-in replacement for `EulerSpring` and `ConstantMotion` that behaves the same way / has the same interface while just passing through the input value unaltered.

+Methods are the same as `EulerSpring`.

 # TODOS: